rgv176/web-tech-ragavi/lab3/README.md

 ### Usage

 Instruction:
-In the terminal, type "node index.js" to run the code.
+In the terminal, type "npm run start" or "npm run dev" (with nodemon) to run the code.
 In the source file, you're going to find routes folder and the database file we used.

 #### Authors